Qilin

-The qilin (/tʃiˈlɪn/ chee-LIN; 麒麟) is a legendary hooved chimerical creature that appears in Chinese mythology, and is said to appear with the imminent arrival or death of a sage or illustrious ruler.
+The qilin (/tʃiˈlɪn/ chee-LIN; 麒麟 (qílín)) is a legendary hooved chimerical creature that appears in Chinese mythology, and is said to appear with the imminent arrival or death of a sage or illustrious ruler.
 Qilin are a specific type of the lin mythological family of one-horned beasts.
 The qilin also appears in the mythologies of other Chinese-influenced cultures.